DengKaiCQ/VGGT-Long/README.md

 Please ensure that the videos you record are free from motion blur, as the base model currently handles motion blur with limited stability.

-1. You can record at a higher frame rate, such as 60 FPS, as this reduces the exposure time per frame.
+- Record at higher frame rates (e.g., 60 FPS) to reduce exposure time per frame
-2. Enhance stability by using a camera stabilizer or enabling the corresponding stabilization feature in the settings.
+- Use a camera stabilizer or enable stabilization features
-3. Record with a wide-angle lens.
-In cases of similar camera shake, wide-angle lenses produce relatively less blur due to their larger field of view, which reduces the proportion of relative motion in the image.
+- Prefer wide-angle lenses, which exhibit less apparent blur from camera shake due to their larger field of view
-4. In dark environments, the camera may increase shutter time due to insufficient light, often resulting in more severe motion blur.
-Therefore, please ensure adequate environmental lighting while recording.
+- Ensure adequate lighting in dark environments to prevent the camera from increasing shutter time
-5. If you have some photography knowledge, you can use the camera's professional mode to increase the shutter speed while also widening the aperture (decreasing the F-value) and increasing the ISO.
+- If familiar with photography, use professional mode to increase shutter speed while widening the aperture and increasing ISO

 </details>